vk-rv/warnly/README.md

 Logs should be categorized into issues, with each issue assigned to the appropriate team member.
 In an ideal scenario, a well-functioning application should operate silently.
 Warnly, in line with Sentry's best practices, address this effectively.

-<b>Warnly vs Sentry:</b> Sentry is an incredible project.
-Warnly doesn’t compete with Sentry, because it’s tough to compete with a product developed by a team of talented engineers since 2008.

 Enterprise-focused solutions tend to prioritize complex features that create unnecessary overhead for self-hosting scenarios.
 There's an opportunity to take the core monitoring functionality and package it into a single binary that eliminates operational complexity while maintaining essential features.
 That's how Warnly was born: an open-source project designed specifically for self-hosting.

 For more details, see [About Warnly](https://warnly.io/docs/about).